willmcgr/Dotfiles/README.md

 Legal
 ---

-Don't be stupid, and don't be a dick
+Don't be stupid, and don't be a dick.<br>
-Scripts/bins put here are public domain, use it as you like.
+Scripts/bins put here are public domain, use it as you like.<br>
 Do know that they come with no warranty (explicit or otherwise) at all.